|A book by|

 Thinking a Thought in the Mosaics of the Mind

 copyright 1996 by William H. Calvin

 and the Copying Solution

-One cell, one memory may not be the way things work, but it seems to be the first way that people think about the problem of locating memories in cells.
+<! -- first para> One cell, one memory may not be the way things work, but it seems to be the first way that people think about the problem of locating memories in cells.
 Even if you aren't familiar with how computers store data, the take-home message of most introductions to the brain is that there are pigeonhole memories -- highly specialized interneurons, the firing of which might constitute an item's memory evocation.
 On the perceptual side of neurophysiology, we call it the grandmother's face cell (a neuron that may fire only once a year, at Christmas dinner).
 On the movement side, if a single interneuron (that's an "insider neuron," neither sensory neuron nor motor neuron) effectively triggers a particular response, it gets called a command neuron.
 In the simplest of arrangements, both would be the same neuron.

 Indeed, the Mauthner cells that trigger the escape reflex of the fish are exactly such neurons.
 If the fish is attacked from one side, the appropriate Mauthner cell fires and a massive tail flip results, carrying the fish away from the nibbles of its predator.
 Fortunately these cells already had a proper name, so we were spared the nibble-detector tail-flip cell.